katrintirok/python-environmental-lesson/_episodes/00-Before we start.md

 ## Knowing your way around Anaconda and Spyder

 [Spyder](https://spyder-ide.github.io
-) is currently a popular way to not only write your python scripts but also to interact with the python software; it is an interactive development enviroment, a so called IDE.
+) is currently a popular way to not only write your python scripts but also to interact with the python software; it is an integrated development enviroment, a so called IDE.
 To function correctly, Spyder needs python and therefore both need to be installed on your computer.
 The [Anaconda](https://www.anaconda.com) distribution includes python as well as Spyder and other programs such as the IPython console and Jupyter notebook.

 ### Getting set up